- Home

 What causes cervical cancer?

-Almost all cases of cervical cancer are caused by an infection called human papillomavirus (HPV).
+Almost all cases of cervical cancer are caused by an infection with the human papillomavirus (HPV).
+This virus can affect the surface of different areas of the body, such as the cervix, vagina, vulva, throat and skin.
 Read more about other known risk factors.

 Infection with HPV